T-Troll/alienfx-tools/Doc/alienfx-gui.md

 !["Ambient" tab](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/gui-ambient-6.png?raw=true)

-`Ambient` tab setting up "Ambient" (Ambient lights) software effect mode - in this mode, zone colors will follow colors at you system screen.
+`Ambient` tab setting up "Ambient" (Ambient lights) software effect - zone colors will follow colors at you screen.
 For gauge zones, zone will follow the difference between screen color and black.

 You can select which display (primary or all secondary) to follow, as well as define dimming to make light brightness be balanced with screen brightness.
 "Reset" button restart color capturing from screen, it's useful in some situations like DirectX 12 game quit.

 "Screen zones" grid define which screen area current zone will follow.
 Click on corresponding are to add/remove it to zone reactions.
-In case of "Ambient" effect mode active, button colors will filled from the screen one.
+In case of "Ambient" effect active, button colors will filled from the screen one.
 Sliders below and right to screen area grid used to change grid density, providing more or less areas screen will be divided.
 Default is 4x3.

 ### Haptics tab

 !["Haptics" tab](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/gui-haptics-6.png?raw=true)

-It's about sound and audio haptics control.
+This effect control zone lights color depends of the sound played (haptic effect).

 Use "Audio source" block to select between audio inputs ("Output" is for all sound from the system, "Input" is for incoming sounds - Line In or Microphone).